 An Unwilling Accomplice

-This historical mystery is a hardcover edition that was published by William Morrow on August 12, 2014 and has 352 pages.
+historical mystery that was published by William Morrow on August 12, 2014 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil
+Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, A Bitter Truth, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil, A Casualty of War

 Sixth in the Bess Crawford historical mystery series and revolving around a World War I nurse who works on the front line.
 This story takes place in the autumn of 1918.